The late, great Mel Siff often referred to the Seven S-factors of fitness. The S-factors include:

 Dr. Siff sure was ahead of his time.
 I tend to look at fitness like this:

-1. soft tissue quality (foam rolling, TPT, SMR)
+1. soft tissue work (foam rolling, TPT, SMR)

-4. stability (isometric strength, core stability (anterior, lateral, rotational))
+4. stability (isometric strength, core stability (anterior, posterior, lateral, rotational))

 5. movement efficiency (activation work, corrective exercise (prehab), motor control, balance (proprioception), posture, strength balances, skill, technique, form, minimization of energy leaks, clean movement, etc.)

-6. hypertrophy (sarcomeric and sarcoplasmic, cross sectional area (CSA))
+6. hypertrophy (sarcomeric and sarcoplasmic, physiological cross sectional area (PCSA))

 7. strength (limit strength (absolute strength), strength-speed, speed strength, starting strength (impulse), relative strength, upper body, core, lower body)